West Lothian Community Choices

 Community Choices can be carried out in lots of different ways ranging from public events to digital-only experiences.
 You can find more detail on the individual Community Choices projects using the tabs below.

-The Scottish Government are supporting Participatory Budgeting as a tool for involving communities and as a way of building democracy locally.
-They have set a target that at least 1% of council budgets will be decided on through a community choices process by 2021.
+The Convention of Scottish Local Authorities (COSLA) and the Scottish Government are supporting Participatory Budgeting as a tool for involving communities and as a way of building democracy locally.
+COSLA and The Democratic Society have produced a video about Mainstreaming Participatory Budgeting - 'Towards the Mainstream'

 If you would like more information on Participatory Budgeting the PB Scotland Website has a whole range of resources available.